zhangbsn-gt/developer.gov.sg/collections/_singapore-government-tech-stack/toolchain/overview.md

 |    Release    |                Digital.ai                  |

-Check out [Training: Tools on SHIP-HATS](./tools) to know more about the tools available on SHIP-HATS.
+Check out [Training: Tools in SHIP-HATS](/training/tools) to know more about the tools available on SHIP-HATS.

 ### Roadmap